Our School Day

 Closure prior to school opening

 Many of our teachers do not live locally, and in the event of significant overnight snowfall meaning insufficient staff being able to get into work, we would need to close the school for safety reasons.
 We will notify parents of a closure via Twitter and on the Home Page of the School website.
-A text message will be sent to the primary contact number we hold for you.
+An email will also be sent to any email addresses that we hold for you.

 Closure during the school day

-Should we need to close school during the school day, we will post a notification on Twitter, the website home page and send a text message to the primary contact number we hold for you.
+Should we need to close school during the school day, we will post a notification on Twitter, the website home page and send an email to any email addresses that we hold for you.
 All children will be held in school until parents arrive and should be collected directly from their classrooms.

 In the event of school remaining open